 This course continues the lessons of MS 409 and completes the transition from cadet to commissioned officer.
 Cadets will continue to learn the specific management skills they will need as professional officers.
 Special emphasis is give to "life skills" that cadets will need as young lieutenants, such as personal financial management, moving, housing and orientation to Army pay and benefits.
 Cadets will also become familiar with current Army operations worldwide.
-Prerequisite(s): MS 409, or waiver from the Professor of Military Science.
-Corequisite(s): MS 420 for commissioning cadets, or LS 451 for non-commissioning cadets.
+Corequisite(s): MS 420 for seeking/commissioning cadets, or LS 451 for non-commissioning cadets.
+Failure to take LS 451 with ROTC course will result in a grade of F in the course.